Wildlife & Natural Resources: Aquatic Concentration, Bachelor of Science

 - Students will know the taxonomy, ecology and natural history of flora and fauna in southern Colorado and the desert southwest.

-- Students will know the principles and concepts of fish and wildlife science and how they are used to make informed decisions on difficult management decisions.
+- Students will know the principles and concepts of fish and wildlife science and how they are combined with human dimensions to make informed decisions on difficult management issues.

 - Students will develop skills in reading and interpreting the scientific literature and in presenting a synthesis of it accurately in oral and written form.